microsoft/ApplicationInsights-Kubernetes/examples/ZeroUserCodeLightup.Net6/README.md

 ## Upload the image to container registry

 Once verified, the image is ready to be uploaded.
-Here we use docker hub for example, it works with any docker image registry:
+Here we use docker hub for example, it works with any Docker image registry:

 ```shell
 docker tag ai-k8s-app:latest dockeraccount/ai-k8s-app:latest